Introduction

 Parboiled Rice

-Parboiled rice has already been steamed during processing, so it cooks faster, usually in about ten minutes.
+The steaming process during processing makes parboiled rice cook faster, usually in about ten minutes.
 Additionally, when cooking the rice, you need to use a bit more water compared to cooking white rice.

 Shelf Life and Storage